-Note: equirement from core: MATH 108 or 111
+Note: Math Requirement from core: MATH 108 or 111

-Human Resource Management Concentration (18 credits) prepares students to be effective stewards of human capital through evidence-based practices in staffing, compensation, leadership and employee relations.

-HRM 301 Human resource management (3)

-HRM 311 Organizational Behavior (3)

-HRM/LEAD 312 Leading Organizational Change (3)

-One of the following:

-BUSA/HRM 352 Management in the Netherlands (3) ECON 315 The Economics of Wages and Employment (3) HRM 351 Working Internationally (3) HRM 356 Compensation and Benefits Management (3) HRM 426 Topics in Human Resource Management (3)

-Two 300- or 400- level courses from the Department of Management and Business or BIS courses (6)
+Human Resource Management Concentration (21 credits) prepares students to be effective stewards of human capital through evidence-based practices in staffing, compensation, leadership and employee relations.
+HRM 301 Human resource management (3) HRM 311 Organizational Behavior (3) HRM/LEAD 312 Leading Organizational Change (3) One of the following (3): BUSA 356 Decision-Making Tools in Management (3) BUSA 360 Operations Management (3) CIS 381 Information Systems and Managers (3) ECON 302 Managerial Economics (3) One of the following (3): ECON 315 The Economics of Wages and Employment (3) HRM 346 Employee and Labor Relations (3) HRM 351 Working Internationally (3) HRM/BUSA 352 Management in the Netherlands (3) HRM 356 Compensation and Benefits Management (3) HRM 426 Topics in Human Resource Management (3) Two 300- or 400- level courses from the Department of Management and Business OR selected BIS/CIS courses (See Department website) (6):

-Leadership Concentration (18 credits) is available for students who are particularly interested in developing the skills to lead and influence others.
-LEAD 310 Leadership Theory and Development (3) LEAD 312 Leading Organizational Change (3) LEAD 320 Issues and Challenges in Leadership (3) One of the following: HRM 311 Organizational Behavior (3) COMM 301 Persuasion: Theory and Practice (3) COMM 333 Business and Organizational Communication (3) COMM 353 Crisis Communication and Media Relations (3) Two 300- or 400- level courses from the Department of Management and Business or BIS courses (6)
+Leadership Concentration (21 credits) is available for students who are particularly interested in developing the skills to lead and influence others.
+BUSA 356 Decision-Making Tools in Management (3) LEAD 310 Leadership Theory and Development (3) LEAD 312 Leading Organizational Change (3) LEAD 320 Issues and Challenges in Leadership (3) One of the following (3): HRM 311 Organizational Behavior (3) COMM 301 Persuasion: Theory and Practice (3) COMM 333 Business and Organizational Communication (3) COMM 353 Crisis Communication and Media Relations (3) Two 300- or 400- level courses from the Department of Management and Business OR selected BIS/CIS courses (See Department website) (6):